-- Can we eliminate λ if we include the right functional constants (combinators) in our language? - Haskell Curry preferred combinators to explicit λ-notation.
-The former are algebraic while the latter is not.
+- Can we eliminate $\lambda$ if we include the right functional constants (combinators) in our language? - Haskell Curry preferred combinators to explicit λ-notation.
+The former are algebraic (can be interpreted as functions) while the latter is not.
 Schoenfinkel and (later) Curry independently discovered combinators before Church invented the λ-calculus.